 The low wearability of the material makes it particularly appropriate for flooring, not only for pedestrian areas, but also for high traffic zones.
 There are two varieties.

-Gray Porphyroid (Branzi slate).
-It is extracted in outcrops of the Collio formation that dates back to the Permian period (roughly 290 to 280 million years ago) and derives from ancient river and lake deposits, i.e. sand and mud, which in time consolidated to become rock.
+Gray Porphyroid (also known as Branzi slate) — It is extracted in outcrops of the Collio formation that dates back to the Permian period (roughly 290 to 280 million years ago) and derives from ancient river and lake deposits, i.e. sand and mud, which in time consolidated to become rock.
 It shows gray-blue hues ranging from light to dark tones.